Massachusetts Financial Services Co. MA Sells 1,876,999 Shares of STORE Capital Co. (NYSE:STOR)

 Massachusetts Financial Services Co.
-MA cut its stake in shares of STORE Capital Co.
-(NYSE:STOR) by 18.1% in the third quarter, according to the company in its most recent disclosure with the SEC.
-The firm owned 8,480,821 shares of the real estate investment trust’s stock after selling 1,876,999 shares during the quarter.
+MA trimmed its holdings in STORE Capital Co.
+(NYSE:STOR) by 18.1% in the third quarter, according to its most recent disclosure with the Securities & Exchange Commission.
+The fund owned 8,480,821 shares of the real estate investment trust’s stock after selling 1,876,999 shares during the quarter.
 Massachusetts Financial Services Co.
-MA’s holdings in STORE Capital were worth $232,629,000 as of its most recent filing with the SEC.
+MA’s holdings in STORE Capital were worth $232,629,000 at the end of the most recent quarter.

 STORE Capital Profile